Head out on foot in the company of your armed Field Guide, and discover an altogether different view of Africa!

 The bush takes on a completely different perspective when you are on foot.
 Each of your senses will be on full alert as you feel the grass and stones beneath your feet; touch the leathery leaves of trees you walk beneath; smell the musky scent of wild animals in the vicinity; taste the sweet grass of the veld; and hear the crack of a branch indicating you are not alone.
 Every guest has unique interests, and our guides are adept at playing to those interests – be they mammals, birds, flora, insects or geology’.
-No walks for children under 16 years.
+No walks for children under 16 years, or guests over 60 years (unless a recent medical certificate is presented).

 Walks generally take place after breakfast and last approximately 1½ to 2 hours, depending on the fitness level of guests.
 In summer, due to the heat, walks may be incorporated into the morning game drive before heading back to the lodge for breakfast.